pm-self-learning/octocat-supply-copilot-exercise/docs/exercise-day2.md

    - Instructions to respect the ERD diagram when making database-related changes

 5. Test your instruction file by implementing a new feature with Copilot's help:
-   - Open Copilot Chat, and select `Agent` mode.
+   - Open Copilot Chat, and select `Agent` mode, choose a model, like `Claude 3.7 Sonnet`.
 Use the following prompt:

      ```txt
      Create a new "Suppliers" feature that adds a suppliers link to the navigation bar and displays a list of suppliers fetched from the backend.
 The list should include the supplier name, and contact information